ftramer/ad-versarial/page-based/data-collection/README.md

 Do not use a database that is used for other purposes.
 The `--clear-database` option will delete all data from the database before using it.

 The screenshots will be placed under `data`.
 Sort through the screenshots/templates and check that all ads were replaced and the monochrome boxes were detected correctly.
 Write all pathes to the template's directories (containing `main.png` and `main-boxes.json`) in a file.
-Our templates can be downloaded [here (coming soon)]().

 Create a directory and place all advertisements that you want to use in it.
 A larger collection of ads can be found under [/external/hussain_ads](/external/README.md).